 - Improper thermostat settings: A thermostat that is set at a temperature either too high or low can affect the furnace.
 It shortens the lifetime of the furnace and damages the system.
 The ideal temperature for your furnace is between 60⁰ and 80⁰ Fahrenheit.

 - Sloppy Furnace Installation: A messy installation that is poorly sized, designed and sealed with inferior ductwork, your furnace will end up breaking down frequently.
 This in turn decreases the life of your furnace.
+So it’s better to get your heater installation in San Jose by our team of experts.

 Average Lifespan of a Furnace